whatdataset/whatdataset.github.io/README.md

 # WhatDataset?

-Platform to help you find the right data.
+Platform to help you find the right data and get you on the way to using it.
 Website based on the [Cayman](https://github.com/pages-themes/cayman) theme.